-Neurodevelopmental Disorder Treatment in Dallas, Texas
+Neurodevelopmental Disorder Treatment in Texas

 Neurodevelopmental disorders significantly impact how you think, learn, and interact with the world around you.
 Conditions like ADHD, autism spectrum disorder, and specific learning disorders can continue beyond childhood.
 This shapes your emotional regulation, academic performance, and social relationships.
-At BreakThrough by BasePoint, we know that an early understanding of these challenges guides effective treatment for long-term success.

-When you call us, our admission specialist can answer your questions about our specialized neurodevelopmental disorder treatment programs for young adults and verify your insurance coverage for our programs.
+At BasePoint BreakThrough, we know that an early understanding of these challenges guides effective treatment for long-term success.
+When you call us, we can answer your questions about our specialized neurodevelopmental disorder treatment programs for young adults (18-35) and verify your insurance coverage.
 We ensure that you have the necessary information to make an informed treatment decision.

 What Are the Different Types of Neurodevelopmental Disorders?